proh4cktive/prohacktive-sploits/README.md

 You can add more sources to the ```srcs/``` folder by writing a python module.

-In order to get proper data, you'll need to write the parsed database from the source (can be different format) and convert it into a JSON file so the source manager can insert it into the MongoDB database in a new collections for you.
+In order to get proper data, you'll need to write python module by downloading from the source (can be different format) and convert it into a JSON file / list of dictionaries (you can take the model from Vulners) so the source manager can insert it into the MongoDB database in a new collection for you.

 The function that the source manager that will call by importing your python module is called ```fetch_handler()``` and the future sources needs to be written into ```tmp/fetched_src/``` so the source manager can read all the fetched sources without taking too much RAM.